karyasert/DSA-210project-karyasert/README.md

  ## Limitations

   Self-reported data introduces potential bias or recording errors, especially for ad exposure and time of purchase.
-  Sample size was limited to ~49 daily entries, making it difficult to generalize findings to wider populations.
+  Sample size was limited to ~101 daily entries, making it difficult to generalize findings to wider populations.
   No demographic variation — data is based on one individual’s behavior.

 ## Future Work

   -Incorporate automated data extraction from device screen reports and online banking.

-  -Track purchase purpose and emotional state to understand motivational factors.

-  -Include notifications, scrolling patterns, or ad content types for richer behavior modeling.
+  -For the Machine Learning part I will log in more data to enrich my data set.I will also be doing different ML methods and compare each of them before finding the best model.
 ## Conclusion

 The hypothesis was supported by the data: increased screen time is associated with higher spending, especially when combined with ad exposure and evening or nighttime phone use.